-- Device implementation navigation keys MUST use a distinct portion of the screen, not available to applications, and MUST NOT obscure or otherwise interfere with the portion of the screen available to applications. - Device implementations MUST make available a portion of the display to applications that meets the requirements defined in Section 7.1.1. - Device implementations MUST display the navigation keys when applications do not specify a system UI mode, or specify SYSTEM UI FLAG VISIBLE. - Device implementations MUST present the navigation keys in an unobtrusive "low profile" (eg. dimmed) mode when applications specify SYSTEM\UI\FLAG\LOW\PROFILE. - Device implementations MUST hide the navigation keys when applications specify SYSTEM\UI\FLAG\HIDE\NAVIGATION. - Device implementation MUST present a Menu key to applications when targetSdkVersion < 10 and SHOULD NOT present a Menu key when the targetSdkVersion >= 10.
+- Device implementation navigation keys MUST use a distinct portion of the screen, not available to applications, and MUST NOT obscure or otherwise interfere with the portion of the screen available to applications. - Device implementations MUST make available a portion of the display to applications that meets the requirements defined in Section 7.1.1. - Device implementations MUST display the navigation keys when applications do not specify a system UI mode, or specify SYSTEM UI FLAG VISIBLE. - Device implementations MUST present the navigation keys in an unobtrusive "low profile" (eg. dimmed) mode when applications specify SYSTEM UI FLAG_LOW_PROFILE. - Device implementations MUST hide the navigation keys when applications specify SYSTEM_UI_FLAG_HIDE_NAVIGATION. - Device implementation MUST present a Menu key to applications when targetSdkVersion <= 10 and SHOULD NOT present a Menu key when the targetSdkVersion > 10. - Device implementations MUST make available a portion of the display to applications that meets the requirements defined in Section 7.1.1.